 - unusually long wait times for shipping metals

-- cancellation fee charged even though the client did not cancel the order
+- cancellation fee was charged even though the client did not cancel the order

-- refund made via check even though paid with credit card
+- refund made via check even though paid with a credit card

 - coin not in stock after ordering, the client asked to choose a different coin

 The summary rating that is provided is not an accurate representation based on the thousands of happy customers and long-term clients that Apmex maintains.